 Texoma has spent a great deal of time working with local manufacturers, which is in alignment with the Advanced Technologies and Manufacturing in the Governor's Texas Industry Cluster list.
 The Manufacturing Committee is made up of local employers, economic developers, Workforce and Grayson College representatives.
 In conjunction with Grayson College faculty, this committee designed curriculum to meet industry standards that results in the opportunity to obtain certificates and degrees that are industry recognized.
 As a result of actions taken by the Manufacturing Committee, youth participants can start their career pathways in the 10th grade and graduate high school with certificates that serve as a foundation for future degrees.
-Credentials that can be attained include the Manufacturing Certificate, Level I and II, and Manufacturing Degree.
+Credentials that can be attained include the Manufacturing Certificate, Level I and II, and an Associate's Degree.
 Over 30 area employers have participated in focus groups to explore this program and they have agreed to give hiring preference to the students who complete certificate programs offered as a result of this committee's recommendations.
 Manufacturers and economic developers are so committed to this program they have agreed to pay tuition, books and supplies for any high school student who wishes to enroll.
 The program is available to both in-school and out-of-school youth as well as adults.
-The committee celebrated the first group of graduates in 2020, three of which are now gainfully employed in the manufacturing field and three who are continuing their learning by gaining additional skills through higher education opportunities.

 Gainesville Economic Development Corporation, Workforce and North Central Texas College have collaborated to design programs that allow high school students to graduate with an associate degree.
-Multiple programs in manufacturing and healthcare are available to youth in Cooke County though this collaboration.
+Multiple programs in manufacturing and healthcare are also available to youth in Cooke County though this collaboration.